Benefits of Kanban: Advantages & Core Practices Explained

 4. Make Process Policies Explicit

-As the organization identifies opportunities to improve the system, this knowledge is “written in” to the Kanban board itself.
-This allows us to capture and preserve organizational learning by building it into the system we use to manage our work – the Kanban board.
+As the organization identifies opportunities to improve the system, this knowledge is written into the Kanban framework itself.
+Doing so allows us to capture and preserve organizational learning by building it into the system we use to manage our work — the kanban board.
 There are many ways to modify a Kanban board to make process policies explicit.
 One is to redesign the board to specify how the workflows.
 Another is to use WIP limits to explicitly state our policy about how much WIP we are able to take on.

 5. Implement Feedback Loops

 While managing the flow, lessons are learned.
-Kanban emphasizes that the systems reveal how work flows through the value stream monitored through the Kanban board for people to continuously improve.
-This continuous improvement is the basis of Kaizen.
-Some think of these improvements in terms of measuring lagging indicators like the number of risks impacting flow, WIP limits, and lead time.
-Therefore, typical discussions in the retrospectives may revolve around the number of cards blocked, the total number of blocked days, the number of cards completed per week, and the various areas that block cards.
+Kanban emphasizes how work flows through the value stream so teams can continuously improve — this ongoing improvement is the basis of Kaizen.
+You can think of these improvements in terms of lagging indicators like the number of risks impacting flow, WIP limits, and lead time.
+Because of this, retrospective discussions may focus on the number of cards blocked, the total number of blocked days, the number of cards completed per week, and the various areas that block cards.

 6. Improve Collaboratively, Evolve Experimentally